linostar/rizon-docker/README.md

 # rizon-docker
-This is a automation script that can deploy one or multiple (up to 10) ircd servers, with service and network bots, among other things, on one Linux box.
+rizon-docker is an automation script that can deploy one or multiple (up to 10) ircd servers, with service and network bots, among other things, on one Linux box.
 Docker containers are used for this purpose.
 The object is to provide an easy, simple and fast method to deploy multiple linked servers for testing and development purposes.

 ## Requirements
 * Linux